Meet the passionate individuals who make Phantom Regiment happen

 Ferguson is an active member of the Ohio Music Education Association (OMEA).
 Her service to OMEA includes adjudication and hosting High School Solo & Ensemble Events.
 In addition, she has been a frequent member of the Professional Conference Planning Committee, has served as the All State Band Chair, and Past-President of District VI.

-Robert is the Merchandise & Marketing Director for Phantom Regiment, also serving as the corps Videographer since 2009.
+Caty is the social media manager for Phantom Regiment, also serving as the corps photographer since 2023.

 Jeff marched in Phantom Regiment in 1996-98 as a member of the snare line.
+In 1998, he was percussion section leader, Mark Glasscoe Memorial Member of the Year, and the winner of the DCI snare individuals competition.
 He joined the percussion staff in 2000-01 and again in 2006-10.
 He has also been an instructor for Phantom Regiment’s snare drum camps.

-After a 16-year stint in Chicago, Jeff moved back into the southeast Michigan area with his wife, Melissa (also a Phantom Regiment alum), and their two children.
+Jeff lives in Southeast Michigan with his wife, Melissa (also a Phantom Regiment alum), and their two children, future Phantom Regiment members Julian and Harris.

 Robin (Hartowicz) Lanning was elected to the Phantom Regiment Board of Directors in 2021 after previously serving on the board from 2012-17.
 She was elected vice president of the board in 2022.
 Robin is a member of the Development Committee and also is Phantom Regiment’s Fundraising & Marketing Coordinator.

-Robin is the marketing director at Tactive (formerly Print Resources) in Indianapolis and is the founder of Skilljourn, a training company that helps managers improve people skills.
+Robin is the vice president of sales and marketing at Tactive (formerly Print Resources) in Indianapolis and is the founder of Skilljourn, a training company that helps managers improve people skills.

 She was a member of the Phantom Regiment color guard from 2002-03 and later toured with the corps’ souvenir team from 2004-06.
 With her background in print and merchandise design, she assists with the organization’s graphic design needs.